 Around the world, natural disasters, refugee crises, conflict and famine are putting more children’s lives in jeopardy every day.
 Last year, UNICEF responded to 337 humanitarian emergencies — from conflicts to natural disasters — in 102 countries.
 One of every four children in the world was living in a country affected by emergencies.

-Natural disasters, refugee crises, conflict and famine are putting children’s lives in jeopardy every day
+Natural disasters, refugee crises, conflict and famine are putting more lives in jeopardy every day

 UNICEF's humanitarian warehouse in Copenhagen has supplies packed.
 Drinking water, nonperishable food, medicines and emergency kits are ready to deploy at a moment's notice, when and where they're needed.
 The Copenhagen warehouse, the world's largest, can ship emergency supplies anywhere in the world in 48 to 72 hours.

-When back-to-back earthquakes rocked Mexico, ripping through buildings and forcing mass evacuations, UNICEF set up and staffed child-friendly spaces, trained teachers on how best to support children whose lives had been turned upside-down and delivered education and hygiene supplies where they were needed most.
+That same month, back-to-back earthquakes rocked Mexico, ripping through buildings and forcing mass evacuations.
+UNICEF set up and staffed child-friendly spaces, trained teachers on how best to support children whose lives had been turned upside-down and delivered education and hygiene supplies where they were needed most.

 In any humanitarian emergency, UNICEF puts children first, ensuring that they have what they need to survive the initial impact and then get back to what kids do best: playing, learning and hatching plans for bright futures.

 But none of this would be possible without supporters like you.
 Please help support UNICEF in getting emergency relief to the most vulnerable children across the globe.

 Banner photo: On September 8, 2017, in Haiti outside the town of Ouanaminthe after Hurricane Irma swept across the Eastern Caribbean, leaving a trail of destruction. © UNICEF/UN0120002/Bradley